-The lower VLT, for example, 15%, will protect you from the eye fatigue when the days are sunny and the higher VLT will provide you with better depth perception and color definition when there are low-light conditions.
+A lower VLT, such as 15%, will protect you from eyes fatigue when days are sunny, because they do not allow as much light to transmit through the goggles into your eyes.
+And a higher VLT will provide you with better depth perception and color definition when there are low-light conditions.

-Amber, yellow, and gold lenses are excellent for the foggy and low-light conditions because they filter the blue light.
-This means that the shadows will be emphasized and you will be able to see the bumps much better.
-These will also work fine when the light conditions are variable.
+Amber, yellow, and gold lenses are excellent for foggy and low-light condition,s because they filter the blue light.
+This means that the shadows will be emphasized, and you will be able to see the bumps much better.
+These will also work just fine when the light conditions vary or change.

-Rose copper and light rose lenses will also do an excellent job during the low-light days.
+Rose, copper, and light rose lenses will also do an excellent job during low-light days.

-When the days are sunny and bright, the best comfort your eyes can get with dark tints.
-Dark, gray, dark brown, dark green and copper tints are the best for this kind of conditions.
-They will protect your eye against the high brightness and increase the contrast.
+When the days are sunny and bright, the best comfort your eyes can get is with dark tints.
+Dark, gray, dark brown, dark green and copper tints are the best for brighter weather conditions.
+Darker tints will protect your eyes from the high-level brightness and increase the contrast for better visibility of your surroundings.
 Also, the gray tint lenses will enable you to see the true colors.

-A mirror coating can enhance the effect of the tinted lenses.
-The coating reflects the sunlight and prevents it from penetrating the lens.
-Meaning that the VLT is lowered, making these goggles perfect for bright days.
+A mirror coating can enhance the effect of tinted lenses.
+The mirror coating reflects the sunlight and prevents it from penetrating the lens, meaning that the VLT is lowered.
+So a mirror tin is fantastic on really bright days.

 For night rides it’s best to use only clear lenses.
-The high VLT that these lenses have allows the most of the light to reach your eyes and therefore you will see much better during the night.
+The high VLT that these lenses have allows most of the light to reach your eyes, so that you see much better during the night.

-Photochromic lenses are one really convenient thing.
-Depending on the light condition, these lenses will become darker or lighter automatically.
+Photochromic lenses are also a huge convenience for many.
+Depending on the light’s conditions, these lenses will become darker or lighter automatically.
+In essence, they adjust to your needs, so that you are prepared for bright or not-so-bright lighting.
 These can usually be found in brown or gray color.

 Lately, the most popular goggles are the ones with interchangeable lenses.
 With these, you can switch between the lenses quickly if the light conditions change.